Islam Q&A: Frequently Asked Questions

 3rd Pillar: Prescribed Charity – this is an annual compulsory charity paid to those less fortunate and is calculated at 2.5% of one's total wealth.
 It is paid by those who have excess wealth.

 4th Pillar: Fasting the Month of Ramadan – throughout this month, Muslims must refrain from all food, drink and sexual relations with their spouses, from dawn to sunset.
-They also endeavour to refrain from all bad deeds.
+They also endeavor to refrain from all bad deeds.

 5th Pillar: The Pilgrimage – if a Muslim has the means to do so, they are required to make the pilgrimage to Mecca at least once in their lifetime.
 It involves sacrifice, prayer, supplication, charity and travelling, and is a very humbling experience that unites the Muslim nation.